MaBlaGit/Trello_REST_API_Tests/README.md

 This project contains couple of tests written agains Trello REST API.
-In order To run this tests you have to have your own Trello account which you can create here: __https://trello.com/__
+In order to run this tests you have to have your own Trello account which you can create here: __https://trello.com/__

-Additionally you have to login into Developers Trello __https://developers.trello.com___ and generate **key** and **token**.
+Additionally you have to login into Developers Trello __https://developers.trello.com__ and generate **key** and **token**.
 This action you can perform here __https://trello.readme.io/docs/api-introduction__.